Mid and South Essex NHS Foundation Trust: History

 The trust was established on 1 April 2020 following the merger of three existing NHS trusts: Basildon and Thurrock University Hospitals NHS Foundation Trust, Mid Essex Hospital Services NHS Trust and Southend University Hospital NHS Foundation Trust.

 An initial merger between the 3 trusts was first agreed in January 2018.
 This came after a number of proposals from the Mid and South Essex Sustainability and Transformation Partnership (STP) regarding reconfiguring services provided in the area.

 In October 2018 the plan was referred by Southend-on-Sea Borough Council to the Secretary of State for Health and Social Care.

 On 31 July 2019 the Secretary of State for Health and Social Care endorsed the merger and a provisional date of 1 April 2020 was agreed.

 In 2022 it agreed a six-year contract with eConsult.
 This permits clinicians to ask referred patients a specialist list of questions, triaging them at the outpatients referral stage and permitting patients to send in information ahead of a visit and pre-book tests and appointments.
 This reduced the predicted waiting list clearance time from 20 years to three years while decreasing non-attendance from 40% to nearly zero.

 It set up an ambulance handover unit supplied by EMS Healthcare in October 2022.
 It will accommodate 12 patients and cost £235,000.

 Performance

 Digitising the trust's Bridging service with CareLineLive, a response to the COVID-19 pandemic in England, enabled 10 times as many patients to get home quickly.
 The service provides domiciliary care services while they wait for a care package from a local provider.

+In the Acute trust league table, part of the NHS oversight framework, the trust is ranked 126 out of 134 acute trusts, and 23rd out of the 23 Large Acute Trusts.